swetapati22/ai-meal-planner-api/README.md

 - **Async Operations**: Uses async/await for non-blocking I/O
 - **Per-Day LLM Generation**: One LLM call per day (not per meal) for efficiency
 - **Response Time**:
-  - Cached: <100ms
+  - Cached: 100ms
-  - New generation: 5-15 seconds (depends on duration and LLM latency)
+  - New generation: depends on duration and LLM latency
-- **Token Efficiency**: Optimized prompts reduce token usage by ~30%
+- **Token Efficiency**: Optimized prompts to reduce tokens

 ## Security Considerations
 - API keys stored in environment variables (never in code)
-- Input validation using Pydantic (see Data Validation section below)
+- Input validation using Pydantic
 - CORS configured (should be restricted in production)
-- Rate limiting recommended for production

 ## Data Validation & Error Tracking